As A US Permanent Resident, Can I Travel with a Green Card and No Passport?

 1. What Documents do I Need to Travel Outside of the US?

-• The laws of the United States do not require a lawful permanent resident to have a passport to enter the United States.
+• The laws of the United States do not require a lawful permanent resident to have a passport to enter the United States, which explains how a green card holder enter us even without a passport in certain situations.
 However, you will likely need a passport to enter another country.

 • Also, the airline that you’re travelling with may require you to have a passport.